tamasviktorkrizsan/bash-functions/README.md

 `next_script "<path>" "<shell filename>";`

-Chain (Queue) up the execution of your script files with the next_script function.
+Queue up the execution of your script files with the next_script function.
 Put the function call at the end of your script.

 - `next_script "" "";` When **all** parameters are **empty**, the script above this function